Michael A. Taylor Player Props: Twins vs. Marlins

-On Tuesday, Michael A. Taylor (on the back of going 0-for-4) and the Minnesota Twins play the Miami Marlins, whose starting pitcher will be Sandy Alcantara.
-First pitch is at 6:40 PM ET.
+On Wednesday, Michael A. Taylor (coming off going 1-for-3) and the Minnesota Twins face the Miami Marlins, whose starting pitcher will be Jesus Luzardo.
+First pitch is at 1:10 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Marlins.
+In his previous game he had a one-hit performance (1-for-3) against the Marlins.

 Michael A. Taylor Game Info & Props vs. the Marlins